hansemannn/titanium-pusher/ios/Carthage/Checkouts/pusher-websocket-swift/README.md

 In the case of the first type of disconnection the library will (as you'd hope) not attempt a reconnection.

-The library uses [Reachability](https://github.com/ashleymills/Reachability.swift) to attempt to detect network degradation events that lead to disconnection.
+The library uses [NWWebSocket](https://github.com/pusher/NWWebSocket) which attempts to detect network degradation events that lead to disconnection.
 If this is detected then the library will attempt to reconnect (by default) with an exponential backoff, indefinitely (the maximum time between reconnect attempts is, by default, capped at 120 seconds).
 The value of `reconnectAttemptsMax` is a public property on the `PusherConnection` and so can be changed if you wish to set a maximum number of reconnect attempts.

-If the Pusher servers close the websocket, or if a disconnection happens due to nevtwork events that aren't covered by Reachability, then the library will still attempt to reconnect as described above.
+If the Pusher servers close the websocket, or if a disconnection happens due to network events that aren't covered by NWWebSocket, then the library will still attempt to reconnect as described above.

 All of this is the case if you have the client option of `autoReconnect` set as `true`, which it is by default.
 If the reconnection strategies are not suitable for your use case then you can set `autoReconnect` to `false` and implement your own reconnection strategy based on the connection state changes.

+N.B: If the Pusher servers close the websocket with a [Channels Protocol closure code](https://pusher.com/docs/channels/library_auth_reference/pusher-websockets-protocol#connection-closure), then the `autoReconnect` option is ignored, and the reconnection strategy is determined by the specific closure code that was received.

-There are a couple of properties on the connection (`PusherConnection`) that you can set that affect how the reconnection behaviour works.
+There are a couple of properties on the connection (`PusherConnection`) that you can set that affect how the reconnection behavior works.
 These are:

 - `public var reconnectAttemptsMax: Int? = 6` - if you set this to `nil` then there is no maximum number of reconnect attempts and so attempts will continue to be made with an exponential backoff (based on number of attempts), otherwise only as many attempts as this property's value will be made before the connection's state moves to `.disconnected`
 - `public var maxReconnectGapInSeconds: Double? = nil` - if you want to set a maximum length of time (in seconds) between reconnect attempts then set this property appropriately